JuliaAttic/QuDirac.jl/README.md

 ## Features

-Below are some toy examples.
+Below are some toy examples for previewing features.
 See [below for more involved examples](https://github.com/JuliaQuantum/QuDirac.jl#examples).

 #### State types (`Ket`,`Bra`) and Operator types (`OpSum`,`OuterProduct`)